-Courses of varying durations but not less than 30 hours which are optional and offered outside the curriculum that add value and helping the student in getting placement.
-Students of MCA program are eligible to enroll for the Value Added Courses.
+Courses of varying durations but not less than 30 hours are optional and offered outside the curriculum, which add value and help the students to get the placement.
+Students of the MCA program are eligible to enroll for the Value Added Courses.
 The student can choose one Value Added Course per semester from the list of Value Added Courses available in KAHE.
-The examinations shall be conducted at the end of the Value Added Course at the Department level and the student has to secure a minimum of 50% of marks to get a pass.
+The examinations shall be conducted at the end of the Value Added Course at the Department level, and the student has to secure a minimum of 50% of marks to get a pass.
 The certificate for the Value Added Course for the passed out students shall be issued duly signed by the HOD and Dean of the Faculty concerned.